forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > *The above notes may read as complete nonsense without any connection to reality.* Well possibly that's true.
 One reason they are put online nevertheless is, to argue that plebiscites are not per se unlawful even when there are territorial disputes.
 When everybody would be committed to peace and the right for self determination of the people from the Donbas (which they hardly had back since February 2014), meaningful plebiscites could not be ruled out.

 > Plebiscites are welcome here as long as they are free and handled lawfully in any aspects.

-> ### Gorbachev on War
-> "...
-When I became General Secretary of the Soviet Communist Party, I travelled to towns and villages across the country to meet people, to introduce myself and to talk.
-And there was one thing everyone talked about.
-They said to me: 'Mikhail Sergeyevich, whatever problems we may have, whatever food shortages, don't worry, we'll have enough food.
-We'll grow it.
-We'll manage.
-Just make sure there's no war.'
-I was stunned.
-That's how the people were.
-That's how much they had suffered in the last war. ..." from a [2019 BBC Interview](#gorbachev-bbc-interview-2019), translated by BBC.

 * Notes on Sanctions: [Economic Measures to Encourage Adherence to International Rules](#sanctions-economic-measures).